MisileLab/PythonVCS/docs/docsgitea.md

 #### Arguments

-    new_setting_name (str): Name of setting that will be changed. new_setting_value (boolorstr): Value of setting that will be changed.
+    new_setting_name (str): Name of setting that will be changed. new_setting_value (bool or str): Value of setting that will be changed.

 #### Raises